 - Evil Is Bigger: He towers over everyone else in the main cast.

-- Fallen Hero: Same as Bruford, but more so as he gets a little too Drunk with Power and treated his partner like trash when he died.
+- Fallen Hero: Same as Bruford, but more so than him as Tarkus gets a little too Drunk with Power and treated his partner like trash when he died.

 - Fangs Are Evil: He's got vicious vampire fangs and they're a lot more pronounced on him than less evil Bruford.
 He even weaponizes them by grounding down hard enough to break two off and spitting them at Jonathan as makeshift dart projectiles.